From TV to courtroom to the market: The saga of Seattle’s $475,000 treehouse

 Rae and his attorney are hoping to classify it as a private “pavilion” and lookout to avoid the typical requirements of a house (plumbing, heating, etc.), though the city initially poured cold water on that plan.

-His attorney, Stephanie Johnson O’Dea, said they are trying to get crews in to further stabilize the treehouse but that it’s been difficult to access the area in the winter.
+His attorney, Stephanie Johnson O’Day, said they are trying to get crews in to further stabilize the treehouse but that it’s been difficult to access the area in the winter.
 She says they’ve also agreed to remove the bed from the treehouse and to deglamorize it compared to how it looked on TV to make it less houselike.

 Rae says the whole regulatory process has been over the top and thinks someone could potentially build a real home there.